besmirzanaj/cloudalbania-website/content/posts/2022-09-build-rke2-cluster.md

 Get 3-4 Linux servers from anywhere (DigitalOcean, local Proxmox/VMWare, AWS, etc.) and ensure you have `ssh` and `root` access on the nodes.

 In this article I am using 4 Linux Ubuntu 22.04 LTS servers with specifications shown in the table below.
-Note: I am using much more RAM than needed as I am using my own [homelab proxmos server](2022-01-homelab-with-proxmox-and-terraform.md).
+Note: I am using much more RAM than needed as I am using my own [homelab Proxmox server](2022-01-homelab-with-proxmox-and-terraform.md).
 Another requisite is to have a DNS `A record` resolving to the control-plane node so that we can reach the Rancher web interface through an ingress.
 I am going to use `rancher.cloud.albania` for this purpose.
 We are going to use node `k8sc1` as the control-plane.

 |name | ip | memory | core | disk | os | role |